 There are two villages on the 2 largest islands, facing each other across a cove.
 This cove attracts snorkeling and scuba diving tourists who enjoy exploring the reefs.
 Day-tourist also come from the nearby port town Lae (on New Guinea Island).
 The largest atoll has diameter approx 80 m (262 ft).

 Tami Islands' inhabitants were known throughout South Sea and Solomon islands for their religious figure carvings, ceremonial masks and distinctive wooden bowls.
-During WWII, Tami islands were occupied by Japan.
+During WW2 (1939-1945), the islands were occupied by Japan.
 Local population specializes in elaborate carved bowls, often used for bridal wealth payments.
 Locals decorate themselves with pink and blue paint.

 In addition to their rectangular bowls, island art appears in representations of religious figures.
 Images are full-length.
 The head is directly placed on the torso and has headdress.
 Tami masks are products of trade, depicting various animal figures (stylized as humans).
 Canoes, though outriggers like most of neighbouring styles, are unique in decoration and design.
 The distinctive outrigger canoe prows have more rectangular and finer structure than the ones of other south Milne Bay islanders, though they're similarly painted.

 Port Tami Island cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Tami Island, Papua New Guinea.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.